Open Actively Recruiting

 - Male or non-pregnant and non-breastfeeding female:

-- Male patients must practice abstinence or agree to use a condom during sexual contact with a pregnant female or a female of childbearing potential while participating in the study and throughout 3 months after last dose of IP.
+- Male patients must agree not to donate sperm and must practice abstinence or agree to use a condom during sexual contact with a pregnant female or a female of childbearing potential while participating in the study and throughout 3 months after last dose of IP.
 A second form of birth control is required even if he has undergone a successful vasectomy.

 - The patient or the patient's parent(s) or legal guardian(s) understand(s) and sign(s) the informed consent.